NKlug/monodepth2/visualization/README.md

 0. Train network or use pretrained weights.
 1. Create desired data split (i.e. a sequence from a single drive) or use an existing split from the `splits` directory (e.g. '2011_09_26_drive_0001').
-2. Run `predict_depth.py` locally or remotly with the desired split, i.e.
+2. If no precomputed predictions are available, run `predict_depth.py` locally or remotly with the desired split, i.e.
  ```
 python3 predict_depth.py
 --load_weights_folder